SocketOfficial/SocketOfficial/README.md

 I'm a Linux nerd.

-I do Python shit too, but generally, I don't do much dev work.
+I do Python shit and Nim too, but generally, I don't do much dev work.

 Exams are going on, so can't work, but I will probably start developing on Github maybe on 13th march.